ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 The Arduino Nano word clocks from my older projects, https://github.com/ednieuw/Word-Colour-Clock-SK6812-WS2812, must have a DS3231 RTC and a Bluetooth module attached to get and keep the time.

 The Arduino Nano ESP32 can receive its time with WIFI from the internet and has an built-in RTC module.<br>
-Further more it has the same form factor as the Nano and Nano Every.

 The older Arduino MKR1000, Nano BLE 33 and all its variants with Bluetooth and WIFI has the disadvantage that only WIFI or BLE could be used.
 The ESP32 has an Espressif BLE/WIFI module.
 Bluetooth LE does not use the TI CC2541 chip but a Nordic nRF52 chip.<br>
 That means you have to use a different BLE service for the serial communication.
 Not FFE0 but 6e400001-b5a3-... et cetera in your serial terminal app that is used to communicate with the settings of the clock software.
 Depending on the app you use you probably must specify which protocol to use.

 See here: [Use BLE on mobile to control the ESP32](https://github.com/ednieuw/nRF-ESP32)

 Due to the fact that the ESP32-S3 chip used in the Nano ESP32 has many more ports and a different port numbering as the ATMEGA chips Arduino had to change the pin numbering in the software.

 At the moment of writing the Espressif ESP32 board V3.0.4 with the Arduino Nano ESP32 selected does not compile to a working program.
 Select the Nano ESP32 board from Arduino.
 The difference is easy to see; if there is only one board to select from it is right, if there is a very long list of MCU's to select from it is wrong.

 There are two compiler pin numbering methods: One method uses the GPIO numbering of the ESP32-S3 or by Arduino pin numbering.<br>
 This code must be compiled with GPIO numbering selected.
 If the LEDs do not turn on check this GPIO numbering setting.